madMAx43v3r/mmx-node/docs/src/content/docs/guides/installation.md

 ## Custom storage path

 To change the storage path for everything you can set environment variable `MMX_HOME` to `/your/path/` (trailing slash required).
 By default the current directory is used, ie. `mmx-node`.

+## Testnet

+To run a node on testnet: `echo testnet13 > NETWORK` and restart. \
+To switch back to mainnet: `rm NETWORK` and restart.

+Alternatively, it's possible to run testnet in parallel via docker: https://github.com/madMAx43v3r/mmx-node/tree/master/scripts/docker/mmx-testnet